 INSTRUCTION 21 161

 1 Special Education

 2

-3 The District will prov The District will provide a free appropriate public education and necessary related services to all
+3 The District will prov ride a free appropriate public education and necessary related services to all

 4 children with disabilit ties residing within the District, as required under the Individuals with

 5 Disabilities Education n Act (IDEA), provisions of Montana law, and the Americans with

 6 Disabilities Act.

 7

-8 for services under IDEA, the District will follow procedures for
+8 For students eligible for services under IDEA, the District will follow procedures for

 9 identification, evaluation, placement, and delivery of service to children with disabilities, as

-10 provided in the curren nt Montana State Plan under Part B of IDEA.
+10 provided in the current Montana State Plan under Part B of IDEA.

 11

 12 The District may maintain membership in one or more cooperative associations which may assist

 13 in fulfilling the District's obligations to its disabled students.

 14

 15

 16

 17 Legal Reference: Americans with Disabilities Act, 42 U.S.C. § 12101, et seq.

 18 Individuals with Disabilities Education Act, 20 U.S.C. § 1400, et seq.

 19 § 20-7-Part Four, MCA Special Education for Exceptional Children

 20

 21 Policy History:

-22 Adopted on: February 2007
+22 ary 2007

 23 Revised on: